 Needless to say, those who haven’t called aren’t getting an interview just yet.

-This got me thinking how my default setting is to not be too pushy and to view at as “impolite” to “hassle” people when trying to get something done together.
+This got me thinking about how my default setting is to not be too pushy and to view at as “impolite” to “hassle” people when trying to get something done together.

-This is a very negative way to think about it, and if anything it’s impolite to expect the other person be wholly responsible for managing the scenario when they have other things on.
+This is a very negative way to think about it, and if anything it’s impolite to expect the other person to be wholly responsible for managing the scenario when they have other things on.

 It shows a few things: